yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 Hobbit.prototype = Object.create(Being.prototype); // 5
 {% endhighlight %}

 Constructors come with a special '.prototype' property that stores methods each new instance will have reference to via the [prototype chain].
-Were we to try to call 'bilbo.move()' we would get an error.
-While 'Hobbit()' is now able to inherit properties from 'Being()', we have not established any other relation.
+Without line 5, were we to try to call bilbo.move(), we would get an error.

 On line 5, 'Object.create(Being.prototype)' creates a new object whose own prototype is 'Being.prototype'.
-Now when we call bilbo.move() it will first look to see if bilbo itself has a '.move()' method, and since it does not, it looks down the prototype chain and sees '.move()' on 'Being' - 'bilbo' is now able to move!
+That means that every instance of 'Hobbit()' will now be able to delegate it's methods first to it's own prototype, and if it doesn't find it there, it can look to see if the method exists in 'Being.prototype'.
+Now when we call 'bilbo.move()' it will first look to see if bilbo itself has a '.move()' method, and since it does not, it looks down the prototype chain and sees '.move()' on 'Being' - 'bilbo' is now able to move!

 Remember I mentioned that all constructors come with a special '.prototype' property?
 Well, that prototype property itself contains a '.constructor' property that stores a reference to the constructor that was used to instantiate that object.
 After line 5, 'Hobbit''s '.constructor' property was overwritten.
 It looks down the prototype chain and finds 'Being()''s '.constructor' property: